A $350B industry is in free fall

 As a wise person once said, “the future is already here.
 It just isn’t evenly distributed.”
 One of the largest fashion houses in world already operates in this way to some extent.
 Perhaps that’s how they came to be so successful.
 I’m talking about the Spanish fashion powerhouse, Zara.
 Zara is an economic giant in the industry, generating about $30B in revenue making them one of, if not the top fashion retailer by revenue.
 How do they do it?
 By bringing out many more collections per year than their competitors using a process that only takes 4 weeks front-to-back.
 Zara comes out with about 20 collections a year, compared to about 2 for almost everyone else!
 Admittedly, they are more vertically integrated than most houses in that they have the manufacturing capacity to build their own products.
 Their size certainly gives them some economies of scale too.
 But one has to wonder, how did they get to be so successful in the first place?

-Roland Cuellar is the SVP of Business Agility at LitheSpeed.
+Roland Cuellar was the SVP of Business Agility at LitheSpeed.

 Bring our experts to your team for an Agile assessment and jumpstart – contact us.